 Here are three examples of everyday racism in the fitness world.

-If you look at your favorite fitness magazines or popular #fitspo accounts, you are likely to find an overwhelming amount of young, blond women, touting thin but aesthetically pleasing bodies – lean and shapely with just the right amount of muscle.
+If you look at your favorite fitness magazines or popular #fitspo accounts, you are likely to find an overwhelming amount of young, blonde women, touting thin but aesthetically pleasing bodies – lean and shapely with just the right amount of muscle.

-One of the major ways we see racism play out in fitness is lack of representation and inclusion.
+One of the major ways we see racism play out in fitness is a lack of representation and inclusion.

-Opportunities in fitness are numerous and bountiful but few are given to women of color.
+Opportunities in fitness are numerous and bountiful but few are given to Women of Color.

-Even when provided to women of color, they are often given to racially ambiguous or “exotic” looking women whose features conform to the Eurocentric beauty ideal – lighter skin with straight hair or a looser curl pattern – an effect of colorism.
+Even when provided to Women of Color, they are often given to racially ambiguous or “exotic” looking women whose features conform to the Eurocentric beauty ideal – lighter skin with straight hair or a looser curl pattern – an effect of colorism.
 I can think of only a handful of individuals who break that mold.
 A handful is not enough.

 Inclusion goes a step beyond diversity.
-If we want to develop an inclusive fitness industry that requires including black and brown women to be members of advisory boards, to assist in the planning of events, to work at companies, to serve as consultants, and to be the project managers.
-You need to hire black and brown women if you want inclusive fitness spaces.
+If we want to develop an inclusive fitness industry that requires including Black and Brown women to be members of advisory boards, to assist in the planning of events, to work at companies, to serve as consultants, and to be the project managers.
+You need to hire Black and Brown women if you want inclusive fitness spaces.
 Don’t ask them to volunteer or educate for free.
 Pay them.

 Equally important as the lack of representation, and inextricably intertwined, is tokenism.
 According to dictionary.com, the definition of tokenism is “the practice of making only a perfunctory or symbolic effort to do a particular thing, especially by recruiting a small number of people from under-represented groups in order to give the appearance of sexual or racial equality within a workforce.”

-It's obvious when a company or individual is making an attempt to appear diverse or check off the diversity box by including one person of color in their campaign or inviting one person of color to speak at an event.
+It's obvious when a company or individual is making an attempt to appear diverse or check off the diversity box by including one Person of Color in their campaign or inviting one person of color to speak at an event.
 It’s cheap.
 It’s artificial.
 It’s racist.

-Don’t tokenize black people and other people of color to check your diversity box.
+Don’t tokenize Black people and other People of Color to check your diversity box.
 Do the work required to actually be inclusive.

-This can be avoided by making genuine attempts to develop relationships with people of color and widening your social networks.
+This can be avoided by making genuine attempts to develop relationships with People of Color and widening your social networks.
 If the majority of people in your personal or professional circle look like you, there’s a huge chance it’s time to do some expansion.
 Even if your geographic location makes this challenging, social media provides you the opportunity to connect with people all over the world from all different backgrounds.